 At least one administration node must be a server-capable administration node in order to be a CXFS metadata server; other nodes can be CXFS client-only nodes.
-A cluster may contain as many as 48 nodes, of which as many as 16 can be administration nodes; the rest must be client-only nodes.
-All AIX, Linux 32-bit, Solaris, and Windows nodes are CXFS client-only nodes.
+A cluster may contain as many as 64 nodes, of which as many as 16 can be administration nodes; the rest must be client-only nodes.
+All AIX, Linux 32-bit, Mac OS X, Solaris, and Windows nodes are CXFS client-only nodes.

-A cluster in which both CXFS and IRIS FailSafe 2.1 or later are run (known as coexecution) is supported with a maximum of 48 nodes, as many as 8 of which can run FailSafe.
-However, FailSafe cannot run on AIX, Linux 32-bit, Solaris, or Windows nodes.
+A cluster in which both CXFS and IRIS FailSafe 2.1 or later are run (known as coexecution) is supported with a maximum of 64 nodes, as many as 8 of which can run FailSafe.
+However, FailSafe cannot run on AIX, Linux 32-bit, Mac OS X, Solaris, or Windows nodes.

 - No nodes within the cluster running Trusted IRIX.
 A multiOS cluster cannot contain Trusted IRIX nodes. - Ensure that the appropriate software is installed on the potential metadata server nodes.
-For example, if you want to use quotas and access control lists (ACLs) on any cluster node, the eoe.sw.quotas, nfs.sw.acl\nfs, and eoe.sw.acl subsystems must be installed on the administration nodes listed as potential metadata servers.
-For more information, see IRIX Admin: Disks and Filesystems,

-IRIX Admin: Backup, Security and Accounting, and your site's IRIX system administrator.

-• Set the mtcp\nodelay system tunable parameter to 1 on potential metadata servers in order to provide adequate performance on file deletes.
+For example, if you want to use quotas and access control lists (ACLs) on any cluster node, the eoe.sw.quotas, nfs.sw.acl_nfs, and eoe.sw.acl subsystems must be installed on the administration nodes listed as potential metadata servers.
+For more information, see IRIX Admin: Disks and Filesystems, IRIX Admin: Backup, Security and Accounting, and your site's IRIX system administrator. - Set the mtcp_nodelay system tunable parameter to 1 on potential metadata servers in order to provide adequate performance on file deletes.

-Also see "Requirements Specific to Solaris", page 66, and "Requirements Specific to Windows", page 96.
+Also see "Requirements Specific to Solaris" on page 88 and "Requirements Specific to Windows" on page 118.